 More things to do in Istanbul

 The metropolitan municipality of Istanbul is historically known as Constantinople and Byzantium.
 As Turkey’s economic, cultural and historic center, Istanbul is regarded as the most important Turkish city.
-Istanbul is a transcontinental city in Eurasia; part of it lies in the continent of Europe and part of it lies in Asia.
+Istanbul is a transcontinental city in Eurasia; part of it lies on the continent of Europe and part of it lies in Asia.

-The commercial and historical center lies on the European side of Istanbul while a third of the population lives on the Asia side.
+The commercial and historical center lies on the European side of Istanbul while a third of the population lives on the Asian side.
 Viewed by many as the bridge between the East and the West, this holds both literally and figuratively.

 Istanbul is located strategically as the link between the Black Sea and the Mediterranean Sea which helps it to create a cosmopolitan populace.
 The city has seen a lot of growth in several sectors such as arts, music, film, and cultural festivals which further boosts its attractiveness to tourists and visitors.

 Istanbul is dubbed the European Capital of Culture, and it ranks as the world’s fifth most popular tourist destination.
-The biggest attraction in Istanbul is its historic center which is partially recognized as a UNESCO World Heritage Center.
+The biggest attraction in Istanbul is its historic center, which is partially recognized as a UNESCO World Heritage Center.

 If you like our list of hotels, hostels and B&Bs in Istanbul, then you should also check out our selection of recommended hotels in Dubrovnik or the best hotels in Athens.